turnippy/cisc870_project/README.md

 # Requirements
 This code requires installing TenSEAL library

-Can be installed using `pip install tenseal`
+TenSEAL be installed using `pip install tenseal`